 In fulfilling its basic mission, the university regularly identifies and monitors its progress in meeting long-range and short-term goals.
-Students, faculty, staff, and administrators actively work together to achieve such important goals and to establish priorities for the institution's future.
-The most recent Vision 2028 report can be found at Annual Vision 2028 report.
+Students, faculty, staff, and administrators actively work together to achieve these goals and to establish priorities for the institution's future.
+The most recent Vision 2028 report can be found here.